puppy7777/EschatologyAddons/README.md

-# Mod based off of the tutorial at
+# Mod based off of neamoe's template
 Check out https://moddev.nea.moe/ for a full tutorial on legacy modding.

 ## Licensing